MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Reset-MgGroupUnseenCount.md

 Supported for Microsoft 365 groups only.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Reset-MgBetaGroupUnseenCount](/powershell/module/Microsoft.Graph.Beta.Groups/Reset-MgBetaGroupUnseenCount?view=graph-powershell-beta)

 ## SYNTAX

 ### Reset (Default)